balena-io/debugging-masterclass/README.md

 here of creating a writeable layer in a container and finding it in the appropriate `/var/lib/docker` directory.

-Assuming you're running the application that goes along with this masterclass, SSH into your device:
+Assuming you're running the source code that goes along with this masterclass, SSH into your device:

 ```shell